Perfect 10-Day Northern Lights Winter Vacation Package to Iceland with Glacier Ice Caving

 You’ll start your day in Akureyri with breakfast at your accommodation.
 You’ll now go to the harbor to venture out to sea for an exciting whale-watching excursion.

-The waters around Iceland are rich in aquatic life, with white-beaked dolphins, orcas, harbor porpoises, minke whales, and humpback whales swimming and living around the island.
-The best time to participate in a whale-watching tour is the summer, but you still have a good chance of spotting some during winter in North Iceland.
+The waters around Iceland are rich in aquatic life, with white-beaked dolphins, orcas, harbor, porpoises, minke whales, and humpback whales swimming and living around the island.
+While summer is considered the peak season for whale watching, you still have a good chance of spotting these magnificent creatures during winter in North Iceland.

 This underrated corner of Iceland is home to the massive natural fortress of Borgarvirki and the dramatic coastal monolith of Hvitserkur, which many compare to a drinking elephant.
 It’s also one of the best places in Iceland to find large seal colonies, so make sure your camera still has charge!